-There are no pests or disease of concern though Scilla grows weakly in hot climates.
+There are no pests or diseases of concern though Scilla grows weakly in hot climates.
 It is at its best in regions with pronounced winters and mild summers.

 Ways to Use Scilla

 The petit nature of Scilla lends itself to a variety of uses, including container gardens and rock gardens.
-Perhaps its best use, however, is to encourage it to naturalize in a meadow-like planting or in the understory of a woodland garden.
+Perhaps its best use, however, is to encourage it to naturalize in a meadow-like planting or the understory of a woodland garden.
 The dwarf varieties are small enough to be naturalized in a lawn, adding flecks of blue amid the blades of grass.